 Manufacturers are really good at marketing those foods with unpronounceable ingredients, filled with salt, sugar and fat, that send us on a direct path to metabolic syndrome.

-The cluster of conditions that make up metabolic syndrome include excess belly fat, elevated inflammatory markers in your blood, high blood pressure and elevated fasting blood sugar.
+The cluster of conditions that make up metabolic syndrome includes excess belly fat, elevated inflammatory markers in your blood, high blood pressure and elevated fasting blood sugar.

 It doesn’t take much to make the connection: metabolic syndrome is the direct road to obesity and chronic inflammation, and it’s only a matter of time before heart disease, stroke, and diabetes follow.